 Martin Luther writes this about Jesus: “He Himself is the Donor, the Baker, the Waiter, the Brewer, yes, the Cook, and also the Dish and the Plate that gives us the imperishable food.”

 The Israelites who followed the Lord into the dessert grumbled that the manna that fell from heaven could only sustain them for a day.
 The crowd that followed Jesus to Capernaum was unhappy they only received enough bread and fish to feed them the previous day.
 We who follow Jesus are unsatisfied that the blessings we are given quickly run out after a few days.

 But Jesus is teaching us that as great as the first article blessings are that God so generously pours out on us, they will eventually perish.
 That is why Jesus teaches us to seek food that endures to eternal life.

 I saw a great meme the other day on Facebook.
 It asked, “The key to eating healthy?”
 “Avoid any food that has a TV commercial.”

 There are no commercials for the Christian Church – only invitations to come and eat.

 We all strive to eat healthier.
 Less French fries and more salads.
 Less soda and more water.
 Less fried foods and more fruits and veggies.
+And, avoiding anything on a stick.
 Let us also strive to eat more spiritually healthy food.
 Feast on Jesus, the Bread of Life.
 He is not the chocolate of life or the caviar of life or the cotton candy of life.
 He is not some little delicacy you snack on once a month or so.
 He is Bread.
 Daily bread.
 That’s why the early Christian Church never treated the Lord’s Supper as something “special,” but something weekly and even daily.
 Let us give up the fast food of the world and dine weekly, daily, continually on Jesus’ eternal food.
 Amen.